What’s not a ghost – the basics

 - Make certain that nothing reflects the sun towards your lens, such as a polished gravestone, a foil candy wrapper in the grass, a metal veteran’s marker, your car windows/trim, rings on your fingers if one hand is supporting the front of the camera, and so on.

-- It can never be said too often: If your camera has a strap, remove it or put it around your neck (or wrist, if small) while taking photos.
-Yes, most straps are black and the rods in photos are white, but let’s be extra careful for skeptics.
-(And, no, that is not an invitation to debate the camera-strap issue.)
+This is a flash photo of a black camera strap.
+It can never be said too often: If your camera has a strap, remove it or put it around your neck (or wrist, if small) while taking photos.
+Even black camera straps look vivid white when they reflect light from your flash camera.

 - Take two photos of everything, as closely together as you can, without moving an inch.
 Then, if it’s a reflection, it’ll be in both photos and the same.
 If it’s an anomaly, it’ll either move or vanish.
 Anomalies are usually static.
 They are actively moving and will be different in two consecutive photos.

-- If you’re scanning a photo (with an anomaly) for online use, try to make an uncompressed, unmodified print available for viewers.
+- If you’re sharing a photo online, try to make an uncompressed, unmodified print available for viewers.
 This prevents people from saying, “Oh, she just increased the contrast to make that look more dramatic.”
+(However, if a critical skeptic is convinced you’re deliberately faking your photos, nothing will change his or her mind.)